Last Updated on 11 February 2026 by Cycloscope

 Tents can be free-standing (no need to pitch it to the ground), half-free-standing (only need a few stakes), or not-free-standing (doesn’t stay up if not pitched).

-We do suggest you absolutely avoid not-free-standing tents like this, it’s very common to find perfect sheltered camping spots where is impossible to plant a stake (or peg).
+We do suggest you absolutely avoid non-free-standing tents; it’s very common to find perfect sheltered camping spots where it’s impossible to plant a stake (or peg).

-It may be concrete, wood, or whatever (like, for example, the magical gazebos of Korea, or porches of the Shinto Shrines in Japan), you can also find kinds of soil where pitching is really complex, like hardened soils or sand.
+It may be concrete, wood, or whatever (like, for example, the magical gazebos of Korea or the porches of the Shinto Shrines in Japan).
+You can also find types of soil where pitching is particularly complex, such as hardened soil or sand.

-We suggest taking with you a half-freestanding tent (you can use ropes and tight it to somewhere), or even better a completely free-standing one like this (the super expensive tent of my dreams).
+We suggest taking a half-freestanding tent (you can use ropes to tie it to something), or, even better, a completely free-standing one.

 Some people love to use hammocks for camping, if you are one of them do not forget to buy a sturdy carabiner.